See the location of all branches

 Where can I return materials?

 Items checked out from any Peoria Public Library may be returned to any Peoria Public Library location.
-Most PPL locations have book drops for your convenience after hours.
+All Peoria Public Library locations have book drops for your convenience after hours.
 Audiovisual materials are fragile and should only be returned in designated media book drops.

 How much are overdue fines?